zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Pablo says, “It goes without saying that if the med ia ever wants a straightforward answer, our response is always ‘no comment.’’’
 “It goes without saying” is an expression we use when we are stating something tha t is obvious, something that everyone should already know.
 “It goes without  saying that if you come to California, you should bring a hat and sunscreen to  put on your skin because we have a lot of sun.”
 That’s something that we assume  everyone knows.
 “It goes without saying,” Pablo says, “that if the media eve r wants a straightforward answer, our response is always ‘no comment.’”

 A “straightforward (straightforward) answer” is a d irect and honest answer, a clear answer.
 The media will ask questions and want  an honest answer, and if that happens, Pablo says, “Our response is always ‘ no comment.’”
 “No comment” is a phrase used when you don’t want to answer a re porter’s question.
 You don’t want to answer questions from the newspaper or the television station or the magazine that is asking you questions.
-It’s a phras e that politicians and businesspeople often use when they are asked questi ons that they don’t want to answer.
+It’s a phrase that politicians and businesspeople often use when they are asked questi ons that they don’t want to answer.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]